WerWolv/Documentation/pattern_language/core-language/sections.md

 Sections are a way to create additional buffers of data whose content can be generated dynamically.

-The following code creates a new section named “My Section” and then creates a buffer of 256 bytes in that section.
+The following code creates a new section named “My Section” and then creates a buffer of 0x100 bytes in that section.
 The buffer is then filled with data.

-At the end, it is possible to access to place additional patterns inside the section to decode the data in it.
+At the end, it shows it is possible to place additional patterns inside the section to decode the data in it.

 ```rust
 #include <std/mem.pat>